Atheren009/institutional-risk-stress-engine/README.md

-# Regulatory Stress Testing Engine
+# Instituional Stress Testing Engine

 A comprehensive framework for conducting regulatory-style stress tests to evaluate portfolio resilience under adverse market conditions.
 This system answers the core regulatory question: "If the market breaks tomorrow, how much money do we lose — and do we survive?"